-Dentures in Columbia, TN
+Dentures & Partial Dentures – Columbia, TN

 Whether your denture is full or partial, there are some maintenance steps that are needed to keep it functioning properly.
-When properly maintained, a non-implant supported denture can last for five to seven years before it needs replacing.
+When properly maintained, a non-implant-supported denture can last for five to seven years before it needs replacing.
 Tooth replacement with dental implants, on the other hand, can be expected to last for the wearer’s lifetime.